lajordan/lajordan.github.io/_posts/2017-09-26-a-wearable-parable.md

 <br />

-Peter Prince set out in his Tesla the next morning searching, with the help of quasilegally obtained personal data, for every woman engineer in the kingdom.
+Peter Prince set out in his Tesla the next morning searching, with the help of quasi-legally obtained personal data, for every woman engineer in the kingdom.
 He knocked on the first door.

 "Is this some kind of diversity initiative?"